camaraproject/APIBacklog/documentation/APIbacklog.md

   - TSC Approved (date)
   - Not approved (date)
   - Updates requested by TSC (date)
+  - Frozen (date): Proposal marked as Frozen if no activity in GitHub for 6+ weeks or API owner absent in 3 consecutive WG meetings, or if TSC approved but no onboarding tracker after 3 WG sessions.
+Can be reactivated by any contributor via a comment in the GitHub issue (mentioning the owner) and notifying the Backlog WG at least one week before the meeting agenda is finalized.
+  - Archived (date): Proposal marked as Archived if it remains Frozen for two consecutive meta-release cycles (≈ 6 months) or by explicit decision of WG/TSC.
+Cannot be reactivated; a new proposal is required.
 - `Sub Project Link & Active Maintainers`: Direct links to API repository (or repository where the API is specified) and the API maintainer list
 - `Latest Release & date`: Direct link to latest release version (tag to meta-release if applies) and date.